ellysh/dota2-counter-picker/README.md

 Dota2picker will be installed to the `/usr/local/bin/` directory.

-There is an alternative way to install dota2picker from github repository:
+This is an alternative way to install dota2picker from github repository:

 1. Install the `pillow` module:<br/>
 `sudo apt-get install python3-pil.imagetk`